Frequently Asked Questions

 Food is donated or sold in bulk to the

-Food Bank from different sources such as supermarkets, Feeding America, food
+Food Bank from different sources such as supermarkets, Feeding Tampa Bay, food

 drives, farms, gardens, wholesalers, food brokers, and individuals.
 These food items